mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 $$G = 1 - \sum_{k=1}^{m}{p_k}^2$$

 Here, $p_k$ is the probability of a randomly-drawn sample belonging to class $k$ among our $m$ classes.
-A set with zero impurity would be one where all samples belong to one class; maximum impurity would be equal numbers of each class.
-If we only have two classes, the negative class probability is just the inverse of the positive class probability, so we can define the impurity solely in terms of $p_k$ like below.
+For our squares and triangles, since we only have two classes and the probabilities must sum to 1, we can just define the whole equation in terms of $p_k$.

 $$G = 1 - {p_k}^2 - (1-p_k)^2$$

-Below is a plot of the Gini impurity as a function of $p_▲$, the probability of randomly selecting a triangle from the node.
-The lowest impurity is one where all elements in the set are either _not_ triangles (i.e., squares) or triangles.
-As the set becomes mixed, the impurity increases.
+Below is a visual representation of the Gini impurity as a function of $p_▲$, the probability of randomly selecting a triangle from the set.
+(We've just replaced $p_k$ with $p_▲$ to indicate that triangles are the positive class.)
+The lowest impurity is when the elements in the set are either all _not_ triangles (i.e., squares) or all triangles.
+The impurity peaks when we have equal numbers of squares and triangles.

 <center>
 <img src="{{  site.baseurl  }}/images/projects/decision_tree/gini_impurity.png" height="75%" width="75%">